javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 </script>
 ```

-In this example, the server code is not presented, as it's beyound our scope.
+In this example, the server code is not presented, as it's beyond our scope.
 The server accepts the POST request and replies "User saved".

 ## FormData Methods